Panchan Rina: 2019–2022: Debut and two-division championships

+2022–present: Arrest and comeback

 On December 5, 2022, Rina was arrested by Hyogo Prefectural Police on suspicion of fraud for selling a fake limited-edition poster signed by Tenshin Nasukawa and Takeru for ¥99,900 via an internet auction.
 Rina reportedly admitted to the accusations.
 On January 23, 2023, she uploaded a video to her YouTube account apologizing for her actions.
 In it, Rina explained that she had fallen victim to an internet scam and lost ¥15 million by June 2022.
-Unable to compete due to her injury, she sold the poster in order to recoup some of her loses.
+Unable to compete due to her injury, she sold the poster in order to recoup some of her losses.
 Rina was released from jail the day after her arrest, and claims to have met with the victim, who accepted her apology.
 The criminal case against Rina was dropped nolle prosequi on March 10, 2023.

 On February 17, 2023, Rina and Knock Out held a press conference where it was announced that she had voluntarily vacated the Knock Out-Black Female Minimumweight Championship due to the incident.
 Rina made her return to the ring in a boxing-only exhibition bout scheduled for two two-minute rounds at Knock Out 2023 Super Bout "Blaze" on March 5.
 Her opponent was Ruka Sakamoto, who is known for competing in Breaking Down, a combat sports promotion where people, trained fighters or internet celebrities alike, fight in a single round lasting one minute.
 The bout was ruled a draw when the time limit elapsed.
-Rina is scheduled to make her kickboxing return at Knock Out 2023 Vol. 1 on April 22.
+Rina made her kickboxing return against Wang Ching Long as the main event of Knock Out 2023 Vol. 1 on April 22.
+She won the match by majority decision.
+Her next bout was at Knock Out 2023 Vol. 4 on September 16, where she faced Chucky, a Taiwanese National Boxing gold medalist and former WOTD Women's Kickboxing 51 kg Champion.
+Rina won the fight by knockout at 2:58 of the second round when the referee stopped the match following a succession of knees.
+She followed this with another KO win at Knock Out 2023 Vol. 6 on December 9, when she stopped Australian Kaithly Vance, who is a former ISKA South Pacific Champion, ISKA Australian State Champion, and WMC Australian State Champion.
+The stoppage from a straight right at 1:14 of the third round earned Rina a ¥300,000 KO bonus.